 This monthly update contains important and useful information to help support your rebuild and connect you with helpful resources.

-Once Council receives your referral form, any current case notes for your property will be updated and you will be referred to the Rebuild Support team.
+Once we get your referral form, any current case notes for your property will be updated and you will be referred to the Rebuild Support team.